Identify Flood Insurance Marketing Opportunities in Your Community

 What messages work best for your marketing channels?
 Consider the right message length and tone for your channels.
 Social media channels are more concise and casual, while local newspapers may require more long-form and authoritative messages.
 Also, determine whether informational, story-driven, or public service announcement language is the best fit.

 What are my go-to talking points?
 The NFIP has identified the following high-performing key messages:

 - Protect: "Protect the life you’ve built with flood insurance."

 - Value of flood insurance: "The average flood insurance claim payment in the past 5 years was about $69,000."

 - Cost of flooding: "Just one inch of water can cause more than $25,000 in damage to your home."

 - Salience: "Flood survivors know: Devastating floods can happen anywhere."

-When it comes marketing in your community, it’s important to build your networks to amplify your marketing campaign even further.
+When it comes marketing, it’s important to build your networks to amplify your marketing campaign.

 Successful agents enlist support from local partners to spread the word about flood risk, flood preparedness, and the value of flood insurance.